-One of our Veterinary surgeons, trained in Edinburgh, Graduating in 1984 and moved to New Zealand and Otaki in the early 90’s.
+Angela is one of our veterinary surgeons, who trained in Edinburgh and graduated in 1984.
+She then moved to New Zealand and Otaki in the early 90’s.
 She has special interest in surgery which she gained her membership of the Australian College of Veterinary Scientists.
 Angela also enjoys flying light aircraft, tramping and plays the clarinet and saxophone.
 She lives on a small holding with sheep, cattle and two very spoilt cats.

 Graham has been a vet for 48 years!
 He has owned his own practice and has been a familiar face around Otaki for years!
 Working for us part time he has an immense amount of knowledge and skill that has been built up and perfected over many years.
 He loves all animals great and small and looks forward to meeting his old clients and the new ones everyday.

-Olivia now focuses her expertise solely on small animals and enjoys being thorough with each case and getting to the bottom of each of her patients’ concerns.
-She enjoys getting to know your fur babies and building lasting relationships with clients.
-Olivia has special interests in ophthalmology, ultrasound and cytology, but loves all aspects of her clinical practice.
+She now focuses her expertise solely on small animals and enjoys being thorough with each case and getting to the bottom of each of her patients’ concerns.
+She has special interests in ophthalmology, ultrasound and cytology, but loves all aspects of her clinical practice.

 Head Vet Nurse

-Hi I’m Emily head nurse at Otaki Vets.
-I have been a vet nurse for approx 17 years now after graduating with my Diploma back in 2000.
-I moved to Kapiti coast back in 2009 and live at Te-Horo beach with my daughter, Neve, two Burmese cats and 11 tropical fish.
-I throughly enjoy my work with a special interest in feline medicine/behaviour.
+Emily is our head nurse at Otaki Vets.
+She has been a vet nurse for roughly 17 years now after graduating with her diploma back in 2000.
+She moved to the Kapiti coast back in 2009 and lives at Te-Horo beach with her daughter, Neve, two Burmese cats and 11 tropical fish.
+She throughly enjoys her work, with a special interest in feline medicine/behaviour.
 Emily looks forward to meeting your fur babies and giving them the best care she possibly can.

 Jen is our marketing coordinator.
-She is a fantastic wizz on the social media side of it and you will usually find Jen out the front on Reception with her friendly smile.
+She is a whizz on the social media side of it and you will usually find her out the front on reception with her friendly smile.
 Jen likes to spend her free time hanging out with her cheeky cat Maus and adorable foxy Basil.

-A local Otakian, I have been a animal lover all my life, growing up in a household with all sorts of critters, as child always bringing in baby birds and bunnies to be looked after.
+A local Otakian, Chelsea has been an animal lover all her life, growing up in a household with all sorts of critters – as a child she was always bringing in baby birds and bunnies to be looked after.

-I went to Victoria Uni to complete a BA before realizing that I wanted to be working with animals.
-I graduated with a Diploma of Vet Nursing in 2016 and started working here straight after.
-I love working here as everyday is different and when I get to work I never know what will be walking through the door.
+Chelsea went to Victoria Uni to complete a BA before realizing that she wanted to be working with animals.
+She graduated with a Diploma of Vet Nursing in 2016 and started working here straight after.
+Chelsea loves working at Otaki Vets as every day is different and she never knows what will be walking through the door.

-When I am not at work I enjoy horse riding, photography and hanging out with the numerous cats at home, mostly rescues from the clinic and my cheeky Yorkshire Terrier X, Vespa.
+Outside of work she enjoys horse riding, photography and hanging out with the numerous cats at home (mostly rescues from the clinic) and her cheeky Yorkshire Terrier cross, Vespa.

 Jo is one of the part-time vet nursing and reception staff at Otaki Vets and loves working with such an awesome caring team!
 She was born and bred in the Horowhenua and grew up with a lasting passion for horses and all animals.
 Once married, Jo and her husband made their home in the Bay of Plenty, where she worked as the sole surgery nurse in a busy mixed practice in Tauranga for five years, then after a small break at a smaller clinic in Mt Maunganui.
 She and her husband moved back to this area around ten years ago and are now lucky enough to live on a lifestyle block on the outskirts of Levin.
-We love rural life!
-We have two children, who love their country school and keep me busy on my days off.
-We have around 15 sheep, (about 10 of them pets) 4 cats, 2 Labradors and a Fox Terrier who are all part of our family.
+They love rural life!
+Jo has two children, who love their country school and keep her busy on her days off.
+Jo and her family have around 15 sheep, (about 10 of them pets) four cats, two Labradors and a Fox Terrier who are all part of the family.

 Emma has an amazing passion for all animals and loves her nursing roles.
 She has one cat at home and also an amazing dog, Taz.

 Kristy is a fully qualified Veterinary Technician.
-Kristy is passionate about all animals and just loves the challenges that come with the job, also the cuddles from all the furry patients are a certain favourite at the clinic!
-Kristy has one dog at home called Roo, two cats, Nelly and a cheeky monkey called Ollie who came into the clinic as a stray and ended up at Kristy’s place…whoops 🙂
+Kristy is passionate about all animals and just loves the challenges that come with the job (the cuddles from all the furry patients are a certain favourite at the clinic!)
+She has one dog at home called Roo, two cats, and a cheeky monkey called Ollie who came into the clinic as a stray and ended up at Kristy’s place (whoops!)

-Our resident Architect, Rob Kofoed of Kofoed Architects.
+Our resident architect is Rob Kofoed of Kofoed Architects.
 Rob designed the clinic to be a functional work place whilst keeping most of its original 1905 character and charm.
 His architectural practice is located in the clinic and he provides the morning tea.